 We want to thank all of our audiences and supporters at this time.
 Please look after yourselves.

-You don't need permission to visit - everyone is welcome.
-You can download information in advance or pick up maps when you arrive.
-For enquiries about the artworks and your visit, you can contact the Curatorial team Monday to Friday, 10am - 5pm.
-Our telephone number is 024 765 24731 and our email address is email@example.com.
+For enquiries about the artworks you can contact the Curatorial team Monday to Friday, 10am - 5pm.
+We are working remotely from campus.
+Our email address is firstname.lastname@example.org.

 How to get to the University